12 things I learnt from Agile Manchester 2023

 Speed Vs Quality: Can you have both?

-I was recently part of a panel discussion around the topic “What is quality?” and an interesting question came up.
+5 minutes reading time I was recently part of a panel discussion around the topic “What is quality?” and an interesting question came up.
 Is it always a choice between speed of delivery and the quality of that delivery?
 The thinking…

 Incremental improvements: Why don’t teams do it more?